ilmanzo/ilmanzo.github.com/content/post/otp-generation-from-command-line.md

 Therefore I was looking for a way to login through [Okta](https://www.okta.com/) portals *without* a phone.
 You may argument that this defeats the whole meaning of MFA, but let's say *it's only an hack for research and fun purpose* ...

+## DISCLAIMER:

-So use it at your own risk, and be sure to always protect your credentials: security is a very serious topic.
+This setup should be used only on ANOTHER trusted device, so use it at your own risk, and be sure to always properly protect your credentials: security is a very serious topic.

 ## TLDR: